Mechanical Engineer (Structures)

 • Bachelor’s degree or higher in Mechanical, Aerospace, or Structural Engineering.

-• 5 + years of experience in the design and analysis of complex aerospace structures and mechanisms.
+• 5+ years in the design and analysis of complex aerospace structures and mechanisms.

 • Full-Vehicle Heritage: Proven track record working on full space vehicles or rockets (not just subsystems).
 You should have experience taking a primary structure from concept through PDR/CDR to flight.

-• CAD Proficiency: Expert-level skill in Siemens NX, SolidWorks, or similar parametric modeling software.
+• CAD Proficiency: High-level skill in Siemens NX, SolidWorks, or similar parametric modeling software.

 • Analysis Expertise: Deep background in structural analysis (FEA) and classical hand calculations.
 You must trust your hand calcs before you trust the solver.